NathanNguyen08/NathanNguyen08/README.md

 I aspire to learn more about software development during my time at UCI and eventually work in the industry.

 I'd love to chat!
-Feel free to reach out to me by [LinkedIn](https://www.linkedin.com/in/nathan-p-nguyen/) or send me an [email](nathan.nguyen0815@gmail.com)!
+Feel free to reach out to me by [LinkedIn](https://www.linkedin.com/in/nathan-p-nguyen/) or send me an at [nathan.nguyen0815@gmail.com]!

 <!-- COmment
 **NathanNguyen08/NathanNguyen08** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.